flipperdevices/flipperzero-firmware/catalog/docs/Readme.md

     - Enter a name
     - The rest is similar to map file editor
 # About map file
-Map file - FlipperFormat .txt file.<br>
+Map file - FlipperFormat .txt file.

 Stores custom names, and paths to used .sub files.